theanalyst/fosdem18-ceph-elk/slides.md

 - Custom metadata fields for object tagging
 - Elastic queries to analyze common system faults
 - Integration into Ceph dashboard
-- Analyze of meta and/or log data with Machine Learning
+- Analysis of meta and/or log data with Machine Learning

 --